Feyerabend/cc/ch07/sec7.6/README.md

 Seen this way, patterns are less about prescribing structure and more about preserving memory.
 They are fragments of collective experience, gathered from thousands of systems, compressed into forms that can be shared.
-Not to eliminate thinking, but to guide it—to give developers a starting point that is informed by what came before.
+Not to eliminate thinking, but to guide it--to give developers a starting point that is informed by what came before.

 And that may be their most enduring contribution: they remind us that building software is not